 Deprovisioning using the command above does not guarantee that the image is cleared of all sensitive information and is suitable for redistribution.

-sudo waagent -force -deprovision+user rm -f ~/.bash_history export HISTSIZE=0 logout
+sudo waagent -force -deprovision+user sudo rm -f ~/.bash_history sudo export HISTSIZE=0

 Click Action -> Shut Down in Hyper-V Manager.

 Azure only accepts fixed-size VHDs.
 If the VM's OS disk isn't a fixed-size VHD, use the

 -VHDType Fixedoption.
 Please have a look at the docs for

 To bring a Generation 2 VM on Azure, follow these steps:

 Change directory to the boot EFI directory:

 Copy the ubuntu directory to a new directory named boot:

 Change directory to the newly created boot directory:

 sudo mv shimx64.efi bootx64.efi